Sweet Briar College is a student-centered college that values student participation in a significant constellation of learning experiences.

 If you choose to study at Sweet Briar, you are electing to come to a college of liberal arts and sciences where earning its degree requires a certain depth and breadth in your selection of courses.
 Working with your academic advisor, you will plan your academic program to cover required skills, experiences and knowledge areas, as well as to fulfill your particular needs and interests.

-Sweet Briar College confers three undergraduate degrees: the Bachelor of Arts, the Bachelor of Science and the Bachelor of Fine Arts.
+Sweet Briar College confers two undergraduate degrees: the Bachelor of Arts and the Bachelor of Science.
 Programs list the specific requirements for each degree in the Sweet Briar Catalog.
-The Bachelor of Fine Arts is available to students admitted to the fine arts program.

 All candidates for a degree must meet graduation requirements, complete the Leadership Core requirements and satisfy specific requirements for a major program.
 Each student is responsible for knowing the College’s requirements and for planning an academic program to meet these requirements.